twilio/twilio-video-app-android/README.md

 # Contributing

-Check out [CONTRIBUTING.md] for information on how to help contribute to this app.
+See [CONTRIBUTING.md](CONTRIBUTING.md) for information on how to help contribute to this app.

 ## Code of Conduct